llsoftsec/llsoftsecbook/book.md

 You may be wondering how the type checks are implemented, and this is closely related to the representation of values in a JavaScript engine [@Wingo2011].
-In short, JavaScript engines use specific bit patterns in order to distinguish pointers from integers or floating-point values.
-For example, in the [V8 JavaScript engine](https://v8.dev/) uses the least significant bit to denote that a [value is a pointer](https://v8.dev/blog/pointer-compression#value-tagging-in-v8), otherwise it is a small integer (which needs to be shifted down to access its value).
+In short, JavaScript engines use specific bit patterns to indicate whether a value should be interpreted as a pointer, or as an integer or floating-point value.
+For example, the [V8 JavaScript engine](https://v8.dev/) uses the least significant bit to denote that a [value is a pointer](https://v8.dev/blog/pointer-compression#value-tagging-in-v8), otherwise it is a small integer (which needs to be shifted down to access its value).
 Pointers then point to objects that contain a [hidden